AlexFidalgo/donation_tracker/README.md

 # Donation Tracker for Corinthians Website

-Donation Tracker is a project designed specifically for the Corinthians website to help track donations efficiently.
-It streamlines donor management, tracks contributions, and generates insightful reports, tailored for the Corinthians community.
+Donation Tracker is a project for the Corinthians website to help track donations efficiently.
+It streamlines donor management, tracks contributions, and generates reports.

 ## Features